kubedb/docs/docs/guides/mysql/rotate-auth/guide.md

 section_menu_id: guides
 ---

-# Rotate Authentication of Mysql
+# Rotate Authentication of MySQL

-**Rotate Authentication** is a feature of the KubeDB Ops-Manager that allows you to rotate a `Mysql` user's authentication credentials using a `MySQLopsrequest`.
+**Rotate Authentication** is a feature of the KubeDB Ops-Manager that allows you to rotate a `MySQL` user's authentication credentials using a `MySQLopsrequest`.
 There are two ways to perform this rotation.